iterative/mlem.ai/content/docs/user-guide/remote-repos.md

 We use [example repo](https://github.com/iterative/example-mlem-get-started) in the commands, but you can create your own repo and use it if you want.

-To push your models and datasets to the repo, add them to git and commit
+To push your models and datasets to the repo, add them to Git and commit

 ```bash
 $ git add .mlem *.py